 Most runners disregard a warm-up.
 Also, others feel the urge to start with running to warm up.
 However, that can be quite detrimental.

-Rather, work out a unique warm-up for 5-10 minutes.
+Rather, work out a unique warm-up for 5-10 minutes to prevent knee problems.
 Do exercises like the knee-to-chest, inch worm, squats, flutter kicks, jumps, and high-knees.
 This will take your joints and muscles through a vast scope of movements.
-It also increases the flexibility in your ligaments and tendons and warming up your joints so they are prepared to work appropriately.
+It increases the flexibility in your ligaments and tendons and warming up your joints so they are prepared to work appropriately.

 Have Proper Running Shoes

 Great-quality running shoes can be costly, yet they are a necessity for working out.
-Major things to recall when purchasing running shoes are:
+Major things to recall when purchasing such shoes are:

 Shoes must fit appropriately to help avert injury to the feet.

-Customary sneakers are normally not intended for such exercises.
-Running shoes need to bear shock with the goal that the muscles and joints of the knees and feet retain less strain.
+Customary sneakers are not intended for such workouts.
+These shoes need to bear shock with the goal that the muscles and joints of the knees and feet retain less strain.

 Not Worn Out